-This thesis concerns about some aspects of the precise 3D scene reconstruction with multiple cameras within the scope of project CALLISTO (Calibration en vision stro par mthodes statistiques) sponsored by ANR (Agence Nationale de la Recherche).
+This thesis is integrated into the scope of project CALLISTO (Calibration en vision stro par mthodes statistiques) sponsored by ANR (Agence Nationale de la Recherche), whose final aim is to reconstruct 3D scene in high precision.
 This project relies on the collaboration between different universities and grandes coles: CMLA-ENS-Cachan, IMAGINE-ENPC, MAP5-Paris 6 and LCTI-Tlcom Paris.
-Even though this project mainly concerns about the images taken by consumer digital compact/reflex cameras, the result can be extended to the satellite images.
-The work thus helped to some extent the MISS (Mathmatiques de l'imageries stroscopique spatiale) project collaborated with CNES (Centre National d'Etudes Spatiales), whose aim is to reconstruct a completely controlled and reliable 3D terrain model from two images taken by the airbone satellite camera almost simultaneously.
+Even though this project mainly concerns about the images taken by consumer digital cameras, the result can be extended to the satellite images.
+The work thus helped to some extent the MISS (Mathmatiques de l'imageries stroscopique spatiale) project collaborated with CNES (Centre National d'Etudes Spatiales), whose aim is to reconstruct a completely controlled and reliable 3D terrain model from two images taken by the air-bone satellite camera almost simultaneously.

-The 3D scene reconstruction can be mainly divided into five components: camera calibration, image rectification, dense image registration, 3D scene reconstruction, 3D merging, meshing and rending (Fig. 1).
-Some components can be replaced by other techniques to make the chain more adapated for some specific applications.
+The 3D scene reconstruction can be mainly divided into five components: camera calibration, image rectification, dense image registration, 3D scene reconstruction and 3D merging, meshing and rending (Fig. 1).
+Some components can be replaced by other techniques to make the chain more adapted for some specific applications.

 The camera calibration is the first step in the chain and thus plays a very important role.
-It consists in camera internal/external parameters calibration and distortion model estimation.
-Camera internal parameters means the intrinsic parameters of camera, like aspect ration, focal length, princiapl point and lens distortion parameters.
+It consists of camera internal/external parameters calibration and distortion model estimation.
+Camera internal parameters means the intrinsic parameters of camera, like aspect ration, focal length, principal point and lens distortion parameters.
 Camera external parameters means camera orientation and position in a fixed world coordinate.
 And the distortion model describes the geometric deviation of real camera from a pinhole camera.

 Image rectification is an auxiliary step for dense image registration.
-It virtually rotates two cameras about their optic center respectively such that the two cameras planes are coplane and their x-aixs are parallel to the baseline.
+It virtually rotates two cameras about their optic center respectively such that the two cameras planes are co-plane and their x-axis are parallel to the baseline.
 This generates two images whose corresponding epipolar lines coincide and are parallel to the x-axis of image.
 A pair of rectified images is helpful for dense stereo matching algorithms.
 It restricts the search domain for each matching to a line parallel to the x-axis.
 Due to the redundant degrees of freedom, the solution to rectification is not unique and actually can lead to undesirable distortions or be stuck in a local minimum of the distortion function.
-So a robust algorithm which works for any pair of images is needed.
+This motivated us to propose a robust three-step image rectification in Chapter ??.

-Dense image registration is the thesis subject of Neus Sabater [3], whose aim is to find dense correspondences between two images.
+Dense image registration is the thesis subject of Neus Sabater [12], whose aim is to find dense correspondences between two images.
 This is a difficult problem by considering different imaging conditions when taking images, like different geometric distortion depending on the viewing angle, non-linear lens distortion of camera, changing lighting condition, non-static scene, occlusion, etc. These problems can be to some extent reduced by using a pair of image with "low B/H" (low baseline/height), which are taken by a satellite almost simultaneously.
-But this raises a higher demande on the precision on the correspondences.
-A thorough discussion about how to obtain dense correspondences with emphasis on the control of false alarms, sub-pixel precision and the fatterning problem at the contour of image can be found in Neus Sabater's thesis [3].
+But this raises a higher demand on the precision on the correspondences.
+A thorough discussion about how to obtain dense correspondences with emphasis on the control of false alarms, sub-pixel precision and the fattening problem at the contour of image can be found in Neus Sabater's thesis [12].